tolokoban/latex-js/README.md

 ```

 ## Passing arguments
-You can pass only one argument, but it is written in JSON, so you are free to pass any kind of structured data.
+You can pass only one argument, but it is written in a JSON-like format, so you are free to pass any kind of structured data.

+### Example 1
 ```latex
 \section{Module tables}
 {{mod-table 4}}